-The standard solution to surface run-off has always been to create a series of pipework and divert often contaminated rain into local streams and rivers that often can’t cope with the increased levels of rain.
-If we channel this water into vegetated areas we can create a series of habitats that can often be linked to create natural wildlife corridors.
+The standard solution to surface run-off has always been to create a series of pipework and divert often contaminated rain into local streams and rivers that struggle to cope with the increased levels of water.
+If we channel this water into vegetated areas we can create a series of habitats that can even be linked to create natural wildlife corridors.

 Dave WardleEnvironment Agency